I am a huge proponent of the power of communication. Effective communication can make nearly every phase of your life better.

 Listening is half of all communication.
 Do yourself a favor and work on your active listening skills.
 It can have a dramatic impact on the success you have at work and in your close personal relationships.

-More Articles About Communication Skills
+More Tips for Improving Communication Skills

 - How to Master Effective Communication Skills at Work and Home